 The table below shows the estimated shelf life of various content formats:

-Marketers know that maximizing the life of their life content is essential to growing organic traffic and lead-gen. After all, creating a single piece of content requires so much effort, time, and collaboration from multiple professionals.
+Marketers know that maximizing the life of their life content is essential to growing organic traffic and lead-gen. After all, creating a single piece of content with engaging high-resolution photos requires so much effort, time, and collaboration from multiple professionals.
 Those resources cannot be left to go waste in a short span of time.

 Is it possible to make your content stay relevant beyond its shelf life?
 It is possible and such type of content that has a long shelf life, almost endless is referred to as evergreen content.